shriphani/polyglot-toolbox/README.md

 ![](europarl_silhouettes21.png)

-An elbow visualization plots the k-Means objective against values of `k`.
-The `k` value corresponding to the _elbow_ is considered the optimal number of clusters since splitting further will produce marginal improvement in the k-Means objective.
+An elbow visualization plots the k-Means objective against values of `k`:

 ![](europarl_elbow.png)

+`k=21` is consistently picked as a good metric.

 Finally, a k-Means model can be trained with the discovered `k` value: